The Girl on the Bloody American Flag and Other Noteworthy Jim Carrey Paintings

 Most of Jim Carrey’s art can be viewed at Wyland Galleries Beachwalk in Waikiki, Hawaii, and at Wyland Galleries Lake Tahoe, California, where he is a permanent artist.

 Usually painting inside his New York studio whenever he is not involved with a movie project of some sort, Carrey’s body of work was often doubted and questioned by the public, sometimes due to the messages they stood for and other times because of their visuals.
-Yet, his art is certainly an interesting topic to discuss, so we thought now might be the perfect time to reflect back and list the most noteworthy of all Jim Carrey paintings, starting with the controversial image that recently set Twitter on fire.
+Yet, his art is certainly an interesting topic to discuss, so we thought now might be the perfect time to reflect back and list the most noteworthy of all Jim Carrey pictures, starting with the controversial image that recently set Twitter on fire.

 Featured image: Two Photos of Jim Carrey, both via wikimedia.org.
 All images via jimcarreyonline.com.